lvzt/Demonstration-of-Building-DoDAF-Architectures/README.md

 ![](/image/226207%20SV-5b%20Implements.jpg)
 ## Appendix: Integrated scenario demonstration with Unreal Engine<br/>
 ###
 In this section an integrated scenario is demonstrated.
 The model built in IBM Rational Rhapsody is modified and UDP module is added.
-Commands are sent from the model in Rhapsody then characters in Unreal Engine 4 (UE4) or Unreal Engine 5 (UE4) respond after receiving those commands.
-When the characters finish their actions in UE4, a message will be sent back to Rhapsody which causes state transition or further operation.
+Commands are sent from the model in Rhapsody then characters in Unreal Engine 4 (UE4) or Unreal Engine 5 (UE5) respond after receiving those commands.
+When the characters finish their actions in UE4 or UE5, a message will be sent back to Rhapsody which causes state transition or further operation.
 More detailed information can be found from the [address](https://github.com/lvzt/Animation-combining-Rhapsody-and-Unreal-Engine).<br/>
 <br/><br/>
 Video is posted on [YouTube]().<br/>
 <br/><br/>